kiwitcms/Kiwi/docs/source/guide/admin.rst

 Adding bug trackers
 -------------------

-One of the first steps when working with Nitrate is to configure bug tracking systems.
+One of the first steps when working with KiwiTestPad is to configure bug tracking systems.
 This can be done via the interface located via the menu ``ADMIN -> Test cases -> Bug trackers``.
 Each bug tracker is given a name, short description, URL format string and a regular expression